goadesign/pulse/pool/README.md

 ## Usage and Trade-offs

-In general Ponos dedicated worker pools are useful whenever workers need to be stateful and their state is dependent on the jobs.
-For example when workers need to maintain a connection to a remote service or when they need to maintain a local cache.
+Ponos dedicated worker pools are generally valuable when workers require statefulness, and their state relies on the jobs they perform.
+For instance, such pools are beneficial when workers must sustain a connection to a remote service or maintain a local cache.

-The target use case is one where the number of jobs is larger than the number of workers and where the job payloads should be small as they are stored in memory.
+In particular, Ponos dedicated worker pools are not needed when workers are stateless and can be scaled horizontally.
+In such cases, a simple Redis list can be used to implement a scalable and reliable worker pool.

 ## Example